The Old Stagecoach Inn is an historic bed and breakfast built in 1826, located in the center of Waterbury Village, VT.

 Formerly a tavern, stagecoach stop, and private residence, it is currently listed in the National Register of Historic Places.

-Is there a “ghost in residence” eternally occupying the Inn?
 Room 2 is reportedly haunted by a lady named Margaret Spencer who supposedly died there.
-Built in 1826, by a wealthy millionaire, It has served as a tavern, stagecoach stop, and a private residence and is now one of Waterbury Vermont’s most well-known historic Inn.
+Built in 1826, by a wealthy millionaire, It has served as a tavern, stagecoach stop, and a private residence and is now one of Waterbury Vermont's most well-known historic Inn.
 In 1890, the Old Stagecoach Inn underwent its first character structural transformation “from New England Federal to Victorian, an aspect that was meticulously restored in 1987 as an example of country elegance,” which can be seen in great detail in its elegant parlor or in the cozy library bar.

 The Old Stagecoach Inn has three floors.
 In the downstairs area, there is a large parlor with original antiques, and the rooms throughout the inn also have era antique sofas, easy chairs, organ, tapestries, and oriental carpets.
 The second and third floors, where the guest rooms are, there are 8 uniquely different rooms, and 3 more modern suites with TV, Cable, eat-in kitchen alcove and private bath.

-A Ghost in Residence?
+A Ghost of the Former Owner in Residence?

 During the 1920’s, through the ’40’s, the Old Stagecoach Inn was the private home of a wealthy socialite, Margaret Spencer.
 In 1947, Margaret died at the age of 98, in her own bedroom, which is known as Room 2.
 Margaret Spencer loved her home so much, she chose not to move on to the other side, but instead decided to haunt old bedroom, appearing occasionally to startled guests, wearing a white shawl.
 Margaret Spencer apparently has no plans to ever leave and has made no effort to do so.
 However, she seems to be willing to share her room with the living, though the living may find a ghostly roommate slightly unnerving.